 Support through school

-But it was the significant support throughout her schooling years that has helped her overcome the everyday challenges of living with a vision impairment and ultimately secure a fulfilling and rewarding job with the RSB.
+But it was the significant support throughout her schooling years that helped her overcome the everyday challenges of living with a vision impairment and ultimately secure a fulfilling and rewarding job with the RSB.

 During primary school Connie received support from Townsend House, an institution that opened in 1874 on the intent of providing support for vision and hearing impaired children.
 Throughout these years, Connie was assisted by a visiting teacher from Townsend House who would come to her classroom and support the school and its teachers in building up education awareness for students with vision impairments.